Marklogic-retired/marklogic-data-hub/examples/dh-5-example/README.md

 ### Install via QuickStart

-To install via QuickStart, simply start QuickStart and browse to this project folder.
+To install via QuickStart, start QuickStart and browse to this project folder.
 Use QuickStart to initialize this project and then deploy the application.

+In order for the built-in ingestion steps to work, you must unzip the input.zip file in this project, either manually or via Gradle.
+If you choose to use Gradle, just run the following task:

+    ./gradlew extractZip

+If you choose to manually unzip the file, verify that after unzipping, an ./input/orders directory exists in the project directory.

 ### Install via Gradle